-The Company's existing facilities in Falkland, British Columbia and Fort Erie, Ontario are integral to the Company's operations and its ability to integrate the extraction capabilities of Purefarma.
+The Company's existing facilities in Falkland, British Columbia and Fort Erie, Ontario are integral to the Company's operations.
 Any adverse changes or developments affecting either facility may impact the Company's ability to produce cannabis and cannabis products, its business, financial condition, and its results of operations.